-These are sources that are prepared on the basis of primary sources.
+These are sources that are based on primary sources.
 This means that they are not original, rather they are explained, analysed, reviewed or summarized information from the original source.

-A secondary source could give an overview of something that has already been written before or reported earlier.
+A secondary source could give an overview of something that has already exists from before.
 So they provide background information, brief information or opinions and reviews of something.
 These sources may or not be written by a subject expert.

 These secondary sources could be biased and report the original source with a limited scope or twisted way.
 So you must always consult the original or authorised and reliable primary source whenever accessing sensitive or valuable information.